temporalio/cli/temporalcli/commandsmd/commands.md

 Each environment is isolated.
 Changes to "prod" presets won't affect "dev".

-For easiest use, set a `TEMPORAL_ENV` environmental variable in your shell.
+For easiest use, set a `TEMPORAL_ENV` environment variable in your shell.
 The Temporal CLI checks for an `--env` option first, then checks the shell.
-If neither is set, most commands use `default` environmental presets if they are available.
+If neither is set, most commands use `default` environment presets if they are available.

 ### temporal env delete: Delete an environment or environment property